VineethChivukula/COF-C02/notes/StoredProcedures.md

 # Stored Procedures

 - They allow you to write procedural code that extends Snowflake's capabilities like branching and looping that go beyond standard SQL.
-- The custom application logic can be written in SQL Scripting, Java, JavaScript, Python, or Scala.
+- The logic can be written in SQL Scripting and the custom application logic can be written in Java, JavaScript, Python, or Scala.
 - The JavaScript portion of the stored procedure code must be enclosed within either single quotes (') or double dollar signs ($$).
 - One key feature is that they can be created to run with a caller's rights or an owner's rights.
 - A stored procedure can be created with an owner's rights when it needs to run with the privileges of the role that owns the stored procedure and the owner will inherit the caller's current virtual warehouse.